 Fancy starting your own allotment?
 Watch the video below for some top tips for allotment beginners.

 Some vegetables will thrive in small spaces whereas others would be better suited for a vegetable patch or allotment.
 The following plants should all grow well in containers:

-Herbs are probably the easiest plant to grow in small spaces as they don’t need much room and the grow quickly.
+Herbs are probably the easiest plant to grow in small spaces as they don’t need much room and they grow quickly.
 Most herbs are just as happy sat inside on a windowsill as they are outside.

 Growing herbs is a great way to add flavor to your meals.
-Fresh herbs can be expensive to purchase in the supermarket and they are often packaged up with artificial chemicals which are designed to keep the herbs looking green and fresh in their plastic packages.
+Fresh herbs can be expensive to purchase in the supermarket and they are often packaged up with artificial chemicals that are designed to keep the herbs looking green and fresh in their plastic packages.

 Maintaining your own herb garden will save you money over time and it’s a much more natural way to eat them.

 Frozen herbs are perfect for adding to soups and other recipes to add instant flavor.
 You can even try making your own frozen herb butter or pesto which again is a great money-saving tip as these products can be expensive to purchase.

 As vegetables come in so many shapes and sizes, it’s important to research how much growing space each one needs in order to grow effectively.
 For example, carrots need deeper soil and more space than salad leaves.
 So, whilst carrots might grow perfectly well in a container outside, you wouldn’t be able to grow them on your windowsill, unlike salad leaves which would be fine.

 The following vegetables can all be grown in containers or small spaces: